jeffkempster/Swift-Meetup/README.md

 - Using autolayout to set a "percentage" away from a view.
 This one will allow you to set 30% on each side.
 It was very useful for making a game work on iPad and iPhone.
 It allowed objects to grow and shrink depending on device.
 - Change button layout from vertical to horizontal based on portrait or landscape orientation.
 Uses trait varying

 **NOTE:** The project has several View Controllers, each one with a single topic.
 I also added notes in the storyboard to help explain each topic.
-To run each demo on device/simulator simply select the View Controller and click the "Is Initial View Controller"
+To run each demo on device/simulator, simply select the View Controller and click the "Is Initial View Controller" option.